cieslarmichal/faker-cxx/CONTRIBUTING.md

     If a file contains non-Latin characters (such as characters from Chinese, Arabic, or many other non-Latin alphabets), it's important to save the file with the correct encoding to ensure that the characters are displayed correctly.
 In Visual Studio Code, you can set the encoding for a file by clicking on the "UTF-8" button in the status bar at the bottom of the window, and then selecting "Save with Encoding" and choosing "UTF-8 without BOM".

-## Submitting Changes

-Once you've made your changes and ensured they adhere to the project's coding style and pass all tests, you can submit them for review.
-Here's how:

-1. **Push your changes:**

-    First, you'll need to push your changes to the branch in your fork of the repository.
-You can do this with the following command:

-    ```sh
-    git push origin your-branch-name
-    ```

-    Replace `your-branch-name` with the name of the branch you created for your changes.

-2. **Create a pull request:**

-    After pushing your changes, you'll need to create a pull request.
-This is a way of proposing your changes to the project maintainers and allowing them to review your code.

-    To create a pull request, go to the main page of the repository on GitHub, and click on the "Pull requests" tab.
-Then click on the "New pull request" button.

-    In the "base" dropdown, select the main branch of the original repository, and in the "compare" dropdown, select the branch in your fork with your changes.

-    Fill out the pull request form with a title and description that explain your changes, and then click "Create pull request".

-    For more detailed instructions, see GitHub's guide on [creating a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ## Building and Testing the Project

 ### Building the Project